wp-plugins/restrict-author-posting/readme.txt

 == Upgrade Notice ==

+= 1.2.0 =
+Now Admin can add more than one allowing category to an author !
 = 1.1.8 =
 Now some user can not change his/her restriction except administrator = 1.1.7 =